This Company Has The World's Strongest Moat

 Author's Note: Subscribers to Engineered Income Investing got an early look at this material.

 Do you live here?
 If you do, then there is a 100% probability that you use Cisco routers and switches to access the internet.
-Yes, whether its your home wifi, or your ISP's or the backbone switches and routers, most of them are made and maintained by Cisco Systems (NASDAQ:CSCO).
+Yes, whether it is your home wifi, or your ISPs or the backbone switches and routers, most of them are made and maintained by Cisco Systems (NASDAQ:CSCO).
 Never before in history has every person in the entire world relied on a single company.
 This is unprecedented.
 Stop and think about it.
-If you are on-line or get information from the internet (directly or indirectly), then somewhere that data passes through Cisco routers and switches.
+If you are online or get information from the internet (directly or indirectly), then somewhere that data passes through Cisco routers and switches.
 Even if you never have been online, the companies that serve you products and services use the internet for some part of their business.
 Thus, everyone, yes EVERYONE, relies on Cisco.
-So, with that in mind, lets see what Thursday's 8% drop in share price really means to a wise investor.
+So, with that in mind, let us see what Thursday's 8% drop in share price really means to a wise investor.

 Market Price: $31.38